FIO

 printfn $"%A{result}"

-Using FIO makes it straightforward to create highly concurrent programs that spawn thousands of fibers at once.
-Below is a simple many-to-one message passing program that spawns 100.000 fibers that each send a message to a single receiving fiber.
+FIO simplifies the creation of highly concurrent programs capable of spawning thousands of fibers simultaneously.
+Below is a straightforward example of a many-to-one message passing program, where 100.000 fibers are spawned, each sending a message to a single receiving fiber.

 open FSharp.FIO